billyswitzer/dataexpert-v4-capstone-project/README.md

 ### DAGs
 #### Daily DAGs
 Two DAGs update the system with daily and intraday stock data.
-The load_daily_stock_price_dag loads the previous day's volume and price data, combines it with data on stock splits, and updates the daily_stock_price_cumulative table and the dim_daily_stock_price table for the previous day.
+The [load_daily_stock_price_dag](dags/etl/load_daily_stock_price_dag.py) loads the previous day's volume and price data, combines it with data on stock splits, and updates the daily_stock_price_cumulative table and the dim_daily_stock_price table for the previous day.
 The daily_stock_price_cumulative and daily_stock_split tables, follow a write-audit-publish pattern.
 Other steps are added to ensure pipeline idempotency.
 This DAG runs daily, including weekends.

 ![load_daily_stock_price_dag](readme_links/load_daily_stock_price_dag_run.png)

-The update_current_day_stock_price_microbatch_dag runs on Monday-Friday, and initializes the current_day_stock_price table with data from dim_daily_stock_price, and runs a microbatch to pull data from the Alpaca Historical API throughout the day to update the table, thus updating the associated dashboard.
+The [update_current_day_stock_price_microbatch_dag](dags/etl/update_current_day_stock_price_microbatch_dag.py) runs on Monday-Friday, and initializes the current_day_stock_price table with data from dim_daily_stock_price, and runs a microbatch to pull data from the Alpaca Historical API throughout the day to update the table, thus updating the associated dashboard.
 Stocks update an average of once every 4 minutes.
 Additional logic to account for market holidays in the scheduling of this pipeline will be added at a later date.

 ![update_current_day_stock_price_microbatch_dag](readme_links/update_current_day_stock_price_microbatch_dag_run.png)

 #### Backfills
 The daily_stock_price_cumulative table and dim_ticker_details tables were both backfilled with data at the start of the project.
-The process to load the daily_stock_price_cumulative was similar to the daily load - data from 6/1/2023 onward was pulled from Polygon.io's Daily Aggregate Files on S3, merged with stock split data from the Polygon.io Reference API (in the stock_splits_backfill table), then the last year's worth of data was pulled for the initial partition of daily_stock_price_cumulative.
+The process to load the daily_stock_price_cumulative was similar to the daily load - data from 6/1/2023 onward was [pulled](jobs/batch/load_staging_daily_stock_price_backfill.py) from Polygon.io's Daily Aggregate Files on S3, merged with [stock split data](jobs/batch/load_stock_splits_backfill.py) from the Polygon.io Reference API (in the stock_splits_backfill table), then the last year's worth of data was [pulled](sql/iceberg/020_billyswitzer.daily_stock_price_cumulative-backfill.sql) for the initial partition of daily_stock_price_cumulative.

 I had originally intended for dim_ticker_details to be part of the load_daily_stock_price_dag, but since it required looping through API calls, this step took over an hour to complete.
-For this reason, I elected to backfill this table once for the purposes of this proof-of-concept.
+For this reason, I elected to [backfill](jobs/local/load_dim_ticker_details.py) this table once for the purposes of this proof-of-concept.
 Regular updates to this table will be considered in the future.

+### Next Steps
+The first North Star goal for this project is to move the intraday pipeline to real-time using either Spark Structured Streaming or Flink.
+However, in the current implementation, Spark and Iceberg are hosted on the DataExpert.io infrastructure, while Airflow and Superset are hosted locally on Docker.
+The first step will be to migrate the entire project to an AWS account which can host all the necessary resources for the project.
+Following the migration, adding a daily pipeline for late-arriving stock split data and aggregating the industry descriptions from dim_ticker_details are low effort projects with high impact.
+Streaming and migrating the current_day_stock_price data to Druid will likely follow.
+Finally, I will begin research on designing scenarios to train ML models to make predictions based on real-time data, and expand the scope of the project to asset classes other than stocks.